sebfisch/todoyu/README.txt

 1. Beta disclaimer
 ------------------
 This is an beta version.
 Not for productive use!
-Most of the bugs should be fixed, be we still need a lot of testing.
+Most of the bugs should be fixed, but we still need a lot of testing.
 You're welcome to take a look, but you should not rely on any function, class name or behaviour at this moment!